angelblancog/diceware/README.md

     <img src="img/dices.png" width="40%">
 </p>

-This is a CLI implementation of diceware to build passphrases.
+This is a CLI implementation of the diceware metod to build passphrases.
-This method generates random 5-digit numbers to build passphrases.
+The method generates random 5-digit numbers to build passphrases by rolling dices.
-We can use as many words as desired.

 The utility will